 Annie Galovich, the fitness manager at Equinox in Greenwich Village, New York, and a certified kettlebell trainer, says the kettlebell has grown in popularity because it's fun to work with and provides a total body workout.

-"It feels purposeful," Galovich said.
-"You pick something up and it feels applicable, using almost every muscle in your body."
+"It feels purposeful," Galovich says.
+"You pick something up, and it feels applicable, using almost every muscle in your body."

 When used correctly, the kettlebell can stimulate every muscle fiber in the body and provide the two-in-one combination of pure strength and cardio training.
-Furthermore, it has features and advantages the dumbbell does not.
-Its shape and functionality create total body movements in which users can incorporate their legs based off a clean and press; that is, lifting the kettlebell from the floor to the shoulder, staying along the body, then straight up from the shoulder to above the head.
+And it has advantages the dumbbell just doesn't.

-"It's like a purse," Galovich said.
-"The kettlebell isn't in the center of mass like a dumbbell is in your hand, so it generates force from the ground and strengthens your core."
+"The kettlebell isn't in the center of mass like a dumbbell is in your hand, so it generates force from the ground and strengthens your core," Galovich says.

-The kettlebell’s exercise range generally follows the pattern of the pick-up, deadlift, snatch and swing; in other words, the pick-up from the floor, the deadlift by folding your core and legs and then unfolding for liftoff, and the snatch by positioning your arm and hand in preparation for the final motion, the kettlebell swing.
-This creates a total body movement from the calf muscles through the core and up the back.
+The kettlebell’s exercise range generally follows the pattern of the pick-up, deadlift, snatch and swing.
+In other words, the pick-up from the floor, the deadlift by folding your core and legs, and then unfolding for lift off, snatching by positioning your arm and hand in preparation for the final motion, the kettlebell swing.

-Galovich recommends incorporating kettlebells into the beginning of workouts after an appropriate warm-up because it incorporates the entire body and does increase heart rate.
+Galovich recommends incorporating kettlebells into the beginning of workouts after an appropriate warm-up, as it incorporates the entire body and increases your heart rate.

-Kettlebells are, by nature, designed for intense, total body movements with a lot of force and can be substituted for almost any exercise.
-Where marketers of many fitness fads portray them as a quick and easy path to lean perfection, the kettlebell is no fad.
+Kettlebells are, by nature, designed for intense, total-body movements with a lot of force and can be used in almost any exercise.
+But the kettlebell is no fad.
 It needs no marketing and promises no overnight answers.
 Instead, it offers the opportunity for rigorous training and exercises.

-Chris Marhefka, founder and president of Body By Boris Fitness and Training in Gainesville, Florida, specializes in group training boot camps and has found the kettlebell to be one of the most effective pieces of fitness equipment -- when used properly.
+Chris Marhefka, founder and president of Body By Boris Fitness and Training in Gainesville, Fla., specializes in group training boot camps and has found the kettlebell to be one of the most effective pieces of fitness equipment — when used properly.